Random Splitting of Fluid Models: Positive Lyapunov Exponents: Introduction

-In this paper we give sufficient conditions for a random splitting to have a positive \textit{top Lyapunov exponent}, $\lambda_1$.
-As detailed in \Cref{sec:exponents}, in our setting $\lambda_1$ satisfies
+In this paper we give sufficient conditions for a random splitting to have a positive \textit{top Lyapunov exponent}, \om{$\lambda_1(h)$, for all $h$ sufficiently small}.
+As detailed in \Cref{sec:exponents}, in our setting $\lambda_1(h)$ satisfies

-for almost every $\tau$, where $\vertiii{\cdot}$ is the operator norm.
-Our proof that $\lambda_1>0$ involves adapting the framework of \cite{Baxendale} , which itself builds on ideas in \cite{Bougerol88b,Kifer86,FurstenbergKifer83,Guivarch80,FurstenbergKesten60}, to the random splitting setting.
+for almost every $\tau$, where $\lVert\cdot\rVert$ is the operator norm.
+Our proof that $\lambda_1(h)>0$ involves adapting the framework of \cite{Baxendale}, which itself builds on ideas in \cite{Bougerol88b,Kifer86,FurstenbergKifer83,Guivarch80,FurstenbergKesten60}, to the random splitting setting.
 In particular, we are able to reduce much of the work in proving positivity of the top Lyapunov exponent for conservative systems to the verification of one condition, the \textit{Lie bracket condition}, which roughly says the random splitting dynamics can move in all directions in the vicinity of any point at which it holds.
 A key step in our argument is proving that if the Lie bracket condition holds at a point and the vector fields of the random splitting are real analytic, then a positive power of the Markov transition kernel of the random splitting is strong Feller on a neighborhood of that point (\Cref{prop:split_feller}).
-We then show via results in \cite{Baxendale} that if the Lie bracket condition and some basic integrability criteria hold, and if $d\lambda_1=\lambda_\Sigma$ where $d$ is the dimension of the state space and $\lambda_\Sigma$ is the sum of Lyapunov exponents, then either: (\textit{\Cref{alt:conformal}}) The dynamics are conformal with respect to some Riemannian structure on the state space or (\textit{\Cref{alt:subspaces}}) There exist proper subspaces of the tangent spaces to the state space that are invariant under the dynamics (Theorem \ref{thrm:main}).
-In particular, if $\lambda_\Sigma=0$ then either $\lambda_1=0$ or one of the two alternatives must hold.
-We then prove \Cref{alt:conformal} is ruled out by shearing and \Cref{alt:subspaces} is ruled out when the Lie bracket condition holds at a point in the tangent bundle of the state space.
+We then show via results in \cite{Baxendale} that if the Lie bracket condition and some basic integrability criteria hold, and if $d\lambda_1(h)=\lambda_\Sigma(h)$ where $d$ is the dimension of the state space and $\lambda_\Sigma(h)$ is the sum of Lyapunov exponents, then either: (\textit{\Cref{alt:conformal}}) The dynamics are conformal with respect to some Riemannian structure on the state space or (\textit{\Cref{alt:subspaces}}) There exist proper subspaces of the tangent spaces to the state space that are invariant under the dynamics (Theorem \ref{thrm:main}).
+In particular, if $\lambda_\Sigma(h)=0$ then either $\lambda_1(h)>0$ or one of the two alternatives must hold.
+We then prove \Cref{alt:conformal} is ruled out by shearing and \Cref{alt:subspaces} is ruled out when the \om{Lie bracket condition holds for the \textit{lifted vector fields} $\widetilde V_j(x,\eta)=(V_j(x), DV_j(x)\eta)$ at a point $(x,\eta)$ in the tangent bundle of the state space.
+This is harder to verify in general than the Lie bracket condition for vector fields on the state space itself.}

 Our primary motivation for developing the general results just described comes from the study of chaos and, ultimately, turbulence in fluid models.
 More specifically, we aim to explore the emergence of chaotic behavior in (the random splitting dynamics of) the following two models by proving their random splittings have a positive top Lyapunov exponent.
 Since a positive top Lyapunov exponent is an indicator of chaos which in turn is a precursor of turbulence, Theorems \ref{thrm:lorenz} and \ref{thrm:euler} below show these randomly split fluid models retain important characteristics of turbulent flow.